SALLAGARIGESPOORTHI/Gen-AI-Innomatics/README.md

-# Gen-AI-Innomatics
-GenAI Entrance Test project for Innomatics Research Labs, featuring dataset merging, analysis, SQL integration, and Jupyter Notebook workflow.
+#Innomatics GenAI Entrance Test – Submission
+This repository contains my submission for the Innomatics Research Labs Advanced GenAI Internship Entrance Test.
+The notebook includes dataset loading, merging, analysis, and verified answers to all MCQs, numerical questions, and fill-in-the-blanks.